 - It's worth noting that Groening's home state of Oregon is somewhat infamous for many of its citizens waving the Confederate flag, particularly in rural areas.
 Despite Oregon being a northern state.

-- "Behind the Laughter" refers to the Simpsons as either a "Northern Kentucky family" or a "Southern Missouri family", depending on the broadcast, and several more variants were recorded but not used.
+- "Behind the Laughter" refers to the Simpsons as a "Northern Kentucky family" on the original broadcast, which changed to a "Southern Missouri family" for Fox network repeats.
+Several more variantsnote were recorded but unused, the original intention having been that every time the episode aired, it would give a different state.
 (You can hear them all on the DVD's special features.)
 And this refers not to the Simpsons as characters, but rather as animated actors who play caricatured versions of themselves on the show.

 - In "Moe Letter Blues", Moe says that Springfield's zip code is 80085 (which spells "boobs" if you type it into a calculator).
 80085 is not a real zip code, but other zip codes starting with 800* are in Colorado.
 Holding the calculator upside down gives you 58008, which is in North Dakota.